bnb-chain/bep3-smartcontracts/ethereum/spec/ERC20AtomicSwap.md

 ### Event

-1. event **SwapInitialization**(address indexed _msgSender, address indexed _receiverAddr, bytes20 _BEP2Addr, uint256 _index, bytes32 _secretHashLock, uint64 _timestamp, uint256 _expireHeight, uint256 _erc20Amount, uint256 _bep2Amount);
+1. event **SwapInit**(address indexed _msgSender, address indexed _receiverAddr, bytes20 _BEP2Addr, uint256 _index, bytes32 _secretHashLock, uint64 _timestamp, uint256 _expireHeight, uint256 _erc20Amount, uint256 _bep2Amount);

-    Once a swap is created, then event **SwapInitialization** will be emitted.
+    Once a swap is created, then event **SwapInit** will be emitted.
 Client can monitor this event to get all new created swaps.

 2. event **SwapExpire**(address indexed _msgSender, address indexed _swapSender, bytes32 _secretHashLock);

     One a swap expire height is passed and someone call **refund** function, then event **SwapExpire** will be emitted.

-3. event **SwapCompletion**(address indexed _msgSender, address indexed _receiverAddr, bytes32 _secretHashLock, bytes32 _secretKey);
+3. event **SwapComplete**(address indexed _msgSender, address indexed _receiverAddr, bytes32 _secretHashLock, bytes32 _secretKey);

-    If someone call **claim** to a swap with correct secretKey and the swap expire height is not passed, then event **SwapCompletion** will be emitted.
+    If someone call **claim** to a swap with correct secretKey and the swap expire height is not passed, then event **SwapComplete** will be emitted.
 Client can monitor this event to get the secretKey.